ptabordab/automated-penetration-platform/README.md

 Cybersecurity University of Toronto Bootcamp Final Project - Automated Penetration Platform

-## Overview
+### Overview
-Automated Penetration Platform leverages a process of using advanced testing tools to evaluate a system’s security architecture.
-It helps identify most if not all, of the security risks within your network by implementing it regularly to stop cyber threats and attacks.
+Automated Penetration Platform leverages a process of using advanced testing tools to evaluate a system’s security architecture.It helps identify most, if not all, of the security risks with in your network by implementing it regularly to stop cyber threats and attacks.
 Automated Penetration Platform is an advanced form of manual penetration testing that leverages machine learning and algorithms to find flaws in systems, highlighting vulnerabilities speedily.
 Assessing vulnerabilities present in your network or web